ZhengYuan-Public/zhengyuan-public.github.io/_posts/2024-01-10-Electroencephalogram.md

 ## EEG - Origin and Measurement

-:notebook:EEG-fMRI: Physiological Basis, Technique, and Applications {% cite mulert2023eeg --file basis_eeg %}
+:notebook:EEG-fMRI: Physiological Basis, Technique, and Applications {% cite mulert2023eeg --file papers_aio %}

 The EEG consists of the **summed** electrical activities of **populations of neurons**, with a **modest contribution** from glial cells.
 The neurons are **excitable** cells with **characteristic intrinsic electrical properties**, and their activity produces **electrical and magnetic fields**.